-If you’re in the mood to bake a strawberry layer cake, here’s a scratch recipe flavored with 2 cups of pureed strawberries and a dash of strawberry extract.
-It’s a nice change from the popular doctored cake mix versions made with white cake mix and strawberry gelatin.
+If you’re in the mood to bake a scratch strawberry cake, here’s a recipe flavored with 2 cups of strawberry puree and a dash of strawberry extract.
+It’s a nice change from the popular strawberry cakes with white cake mix and strawberry gelatin.
 It doesn’t have that same hot pink color, but the flavor makes up for it.

 As far as flavor is concerned, it’s full-on strawberry with notes of vanilla.
 Also, the texture is dense and soft rather than fluffy.
 We liked this scratch cake a lot, but the truth is I haven’t made one of the cake mix variations in a while and want to do a comparisons of the two types together.
 I’ll post a cake mix version (though you probably already have one), but for now here’s the scratch.
 It’s adapted from one I found on Fancy Flours, where I’ve purchased cute sprinkles and cupcake wrappers.
 My changes were to use a completely different icing, make the cake in two layers and add vanilla.

 Scratch Strawberry Layer Cake With Strawberry Cream Cheese Icing

 - 2 sticks salted butter, room temperature (230 grams)

 - 5 egg whites

 - 2 cups pureed fresh strawberries measured after pureed

 Mela’s Strawberry Frosting